 When it comes to the hobby, many choose Java moss for their freshwater tanks.
 Thanks to its low maintenance and simple tank requirements, they’re very easy to grow.
 This plant is also hard to kill, which makes it perfect for beginners.

 You can use this very versatile moss to create a natural and lively look in your aquarium.
 Today, we will be diving deep into everything you want to know about Java moss!

-Before anything, let us give you a brief overview about Java moss, or scientifically known as Taxiphyllum Barbieri.
-This plant species generally grows in irregular patterns and has miniscule leaves of around 2mm.
+Before anything, let us give you a brief overview of Java moss, or scientifically known as Taxiphyllum Barbieri.
+This plant species generally grows in irregular patterns and has minuscule leaves of around 2mm.
 The stem itself can grow between 3 to 10 inches in length.
 Older growth also tends to get a darker shade of green.

 One of the reasons why Taxiphyllum is so popular is its lack of roots.
 Instead, they have rhizoids that stick to surfaces, while taking up nutrients and water directly from their stems and leaves.

 These rhizoids allow them to stick in any part of an aquarium, which means they can also grow without substrate.
 For example, this type of moss can attach to gravel, rocks, and driftwood.

 Very Versatile Aquarium Plant

 A lot of freshwater tank owners use Java moss for a range of reasons.
 Here are a few of them.

 First, Java moss is highly regarded for its aesthetic values.
 Its soft features are especially useful to counter any harsh elements in a tank, by growing them on walls, floors, or even water filters.